10.15.1.3 Switch Common/Basic

 Touch is enabled when the defined [Interlock Address] is OFF.

-When operating the switch, touch operations are enabled when the security level is higher than the operation screen.
+When operating the switch, touch operations are enabled when the security level is the same or higher than the operation screen.

 Specify the security level, from 1 to 15.